Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Parameter Dependence

 \subsection{AM Transport Mechanism.}

-In \ref{fig:Dependence_Model_Supplement}, we show a comparison of initial magnetar rotational energy by considering two kinds of AM transport mechanisms during the magnetar formation: an efficient transport by the TS dynamo\cite{Spruit2002} we adopt in this work and a very efficient transport by the revised TS dynamo\cite{fuller2022}.
+In \ref{fig:Dependence_Model_Supplement}, we show a comparison of the initial magnetar rotational energies by considering two kinds of AM transport mechanisms during the magnetar formation: an efficient transport by the TS dynamo\cite{Spruit2002} we adopt in this work and a very efficient transport by the revised TS dynamo\cite{fuller2022}. {In \ref{fig:Dependence_Jin_Model_Supplement}, we present a comparison of the AM distribution at different phases of the helium star under two AM transport mechanisms, with all other assumptions kept the same.
 We find that the magnetars commonly have much slower initial magnetar rotational energies if a very efficient AM transport mechanism\cite{fuller2019} is adopted.
-Although high-mass helium stars with very efficient AM transport mechanism in close binaries can still generate fast-spinning magnetars to explain a large fraction of SLSNe, GRB-SNe, and SNe Ic-BL, it predicts much lower initial rotational energies of magnetars formed after the core-collapses of low-mass helium stars than those of observationally inferred FBOT magnetars.
+After helium shell burning, the later helium-star's envelope expansion and the mass transfer of the low-mass helium stars can extract AM, leading to a nearly non-rotating helium envelope and a rotating core.
+However, by considering a very efficient AM transport mechanism, due to the tight coupling between the core and the envelope for the very efficient AM transport mechanism, the core AM can be quickly extracted and tends to be similar when the helium stars explode.} A very efficient AM transport mechanism predicts much lower initial rotational energies of magnetars formed after the core-collapses of low-mass helium stars than those of observationally inferred FBOT magnetars.
+However, $\gtrsim6-7\,M_\odot$ helium stars with a very efficient AM transport mechanism in very close binaries with $P_{\rm orb,i}\lesssim1\,{\rm d}$ can still generate fast-spinning magnetars to explain a fraction of SLSNe-I, GRB-SNe, and SNe Ic-BL. {However, due to the very efficient AM transport, which leads to faster AM loss, tidal forces are insufficient to maintain the rotation of the helium stars in wider orbits.
+As a result, the final core AM is lower compared to the scenarios invoking efficient AM transport. }